 I am off to enjoy my long weekend now, with a Chocolate Chunk Bar on the side.
 Happy Fourth of July, all!

 - 2 cups whole wheat pastry flour

 - 2 flax eggs (2 tablespoon flaxmeal mixed with 6 tablespoon water)

 - 2 cups semisweet chocolate chips

 - 1 ½ cups pecans lightly toasted

 - 1 ¼ cup maple syrup (substitute partly with turbinado sugar, if you wish)

 - 2 teaspoon pure vanilla extract

 - ½ cup vegetable oil

-- 1 Earth Balance buttery stick, softened and at room temperature
+- 8 tablespoon vegan butter softened and at room temperature

 - In a bowl, mix the whole wheat flour, baking powder, sea salt and nutmeg.